 It is best to use the Business Units feature in Microsoft Dynamics.
 For example, in Act-On account #1, connect with a Microsoft Dynamics user who has access to Business Unit A. In Act-On account #2, connect with a Microsoft Dynamics user who has access to Business Unit B. This workflow will allow the leads and contacts to be filtered before being pulled into Act-On.

 Here are a few things that you should be aware of when using multiple Act-On accounts to one Microsoft Dynamics instance:

-- The Activity History displayed will be associated to the Act-On account in which your Sales User license is connected.
-In the event you would like to combine your Act-On accounts into one, it is important to note that the Act-On activity history cannot be merged or transferred or cross referenced.
+- The Activity History displayed will be associated with the Act-On account in which your Sales User license is connected.
+In the event, you would like to combine your Act-On accounts into one, it is important to note that the Act-On activity history cannot be merged or transferred, or cross-referenced.
 If you cancel an Act-On account, that history cannot be ported over to a new or existing account.

 - It is a best practice to create multiple lead scores for each connected Act-On account to ensure that this field is not overwritten in Microsoft Dynamics from two or more Act-On accounts.

-- Having multiple Act-On accounts means having multiple CNames and multiple webiste tracking beacons.
+- Having multiple Act-On accounts means having multiple CNames and multiple website tracking beacons.
 Please ensure that all associated beacons are added to the web pages in which you wish to track.

 - Cookie'd visitors cannot be merged, each record is cookie'd per account.
 One may be cookie'd in one account but anonymous in another.

 - Lists will need to be imported to both accounts.
 You can control which records are imported into each Act-On account based on the connected user.